Protest pays off: MHSAA rules Vicksburg, New Hope must replay Game 3 - The Vicksburg Post

 The Mississippi High School Activities Association on Wednesday upheld a protest by New Hope over an illegal game ball used in Game 3 of its softball playoff series against Vicksburg on Tuesday night.

 Tickets are available through gofan.co.
+Attendance will be capped at 150.

 “I’ve always preached to the girls about doing the right things and controlling the controllables.
 The things you can control, you don’t want to put in somebody else’s hands,” Vicksburg coach Brian Ellis said.
 “It all comes down to, it’s on me because I should have made sure there were no other balls in the dugout besides the stamped balls.”